 It is worth noting that Baccarat is very popular in Macau and a lot of casino space across the board is given over to this game.

 If you’re a fan of roulette like me, then it’s worth noting that in Macau roulette uses both double zero and single zero wheels which means that the house offers various odds.
-Try and hunt down the European wheels and remember to pack your Hong Kong dollars rather than Maucau’s local currency the Pataca.
+Try and hunt down the European wheels and remember to pack your Hong Kong dollars rather than Macau’s local currency the Pataca.

 1. City of Dreams